markcus97/condcopula/README.md

 You may also use the function `copula_conditional_sample` which has the same syntax as `vinecop_conditional_sample` but accepts a bivariate or a vine copula.

+## Known issues

+* There seems to be some inconsistency in vine copula sampling results despite setting the seed.

 ## Attribution

 Implementation of conditional vine sampling is a wrapper around the [STAN code](https://github.com/ArianeHanebeck/Sampling_Conditional_Vines/) accompanying: